Jason Kenney proposes drastic cut to Alberta's per capita spending, balanced budget in 3 years

 United Conservative Party (UCP) leadership candidate Jason Kenney says if he wins the next election, he can balance the budget in three years.

-During a question and answer session on Facebook Tuesday, Kenney said his formula is based on reigning in operating spending and cutting the amount of money spent on each Albertan to match levels in British Columbia.
+During a question and answer session on Facebook Tuesday, Kenney said his formula is based on reining in operating spending and cutting the amount of money spent on each Albertan to match levels in British Columbia.

 "We would have to exercise a period of sustained restraint in spending in order to get us down more or less to British Columbia per-capita spending over time," said Kenney in response to a viewer question.